Coronavirus (COVID-19) advice for tenants and leaseholders

 Information for residents of Council-owned blocks of flats

 Our cleaners are continuing to focus on cleaning any touchpoints and especially entry/exits to buildings with antibacterial spray or wipes.

 It's still a good idea to wash your hands regularly with soap and water for 20 seconds or more before and after using any communal area.
 If this is not possible then you could use anti-viral hand gel containing at least 70 per cent alcohol.

 Please keep communal areas and landings clear of all items.
 We are now carrying out inspections as usual and issuing charge notices when we remove items.
 You can help keep yourself and your neighbours safe by telling us if items have been left in communal areas and stairways.

 Please report any issues to us by email: email@example.com.

 How can I help?

-- Contact us by email or telephone rather than asking for a home visit
+- Continue to contact us by email or telephone rather than asking for a home visit.

-If you need to speak to someone about paying your rent and don’t know who your Income Officer is, please call 01442 228000 and ask to speak for Housing Income, or email firstname.lastname@example.org
+If you need to speak to someone about paying your rent and don’t know who your Income Officer is, please call 01442 228000 and ask for Housing Income, or email firstname.lastname@example.org.

 If you need to speak to someone about your tenancy and don’t know who your Tenancy Officer is, please call 01442 228000 and ask for Housing Management, or email email@example.com.